 All staff have a responsibility to highlight any risk issues which would warrant further investigation.
 Staff should be fully open and co-operative with any patient safety review process.
-All staff are required to be aware of and comply with this patient safety incident response plan.
+All staff are required to be aware of and comply with this Patient Safety Incident Response Plan.
 Information regarding the reporting and management of incidents is provided for new staff at induction.
-Information for existing staff is available on the Risk Management pages of the Trust intranet pages.
+Information for existing staff is available on the Trust intranet pages.
 Electronic Incident Reporting: A guide for staff reporting incidents | JARVIS (shsc.nhs.uk)